llaske/sugarizer/README.md

 Note than:

 1. The [activities/ActivityTemplate](activities/ActivityTemplate) directory does not contain a real activity.
 It's just a template that you could use to create your own activity.
-2. The [activities.json](activities.json) is used only by Sugarizer Client, the Thin Client relies on the */api/activities* API that dynamically browse the [activities](activities) directory.
+2. The [activities.json](activities.json) is used only by Sugarizer Application, the Web Application relies on the */api/activities* API that dynamically browse the [activities](activities) directory.
 By the way, it's a good practice to match the content of the activities.json file and the content of the activities directory.

 # Create your own activity